-The LM2597 SIMPLE SWITCHER® regulator is an easy-to-use, nonsynchronous step-down DC-DC converter with a wide input voltage range from 45 V to up to 60 V for the HV version.
-The regulatorm is capable of delivering up to 0.5-A DC load current with excellent line and load regulation.
-These devices are available in fixed output voltages of 3.3-V, 5-V, 12-V, and an adjustable output version.
+The LM2598 SIMPLE SWITCHER® regulator is an easy-to-use, nonsynchronous, step-down DC-DC converter with a wide input voltage range up to 40 V. The regulator is capable of delivering up to 1-A DC load current with excellent line and load regulation.
+These devices are available in fixed output voltages of 3.3-V, 5-V, 12-V and an adjustable output version.
 The family requires few external components, and the pin arrangement was designed for simple, optimum PCB layout.